luucamay/CSSforJS04-Flexbox/README.md

-# Sole&Ankle — Module 4 workshop
+# Sole&Ankle — Flexbox — Challenge 4

 In this challenge, our goal is to finish building an e-commerce store!